Culture of Estonia: Literature

-After Estonia became independent, there was a movement of modernist writers, most famously Jaan Kross.
-The second World War prompted a repression of national interests.
-Literature in modern Estonia is in a healthy state, with detective stories in particular enjoying a boom in popularity.
+After Estonia became independent in 1918, there was a movement of modernist writers, most famously A. H. Tammsaare and Karl Ristikivi.
+The Soviet invasion of Estonia during World War II prompted a repression of free speech, opinion and culture in general.
+The Soviet era was characterized by a large circulation of books and their cheap price, but a rather small number of different titles.
+After the end of the Soviet rule in 1991, the literature in modern Estonia is in a healthy state, with detective stories in particular enjoying a boom in popularity.